anonymous200002/TVinterleave/README.md

 We use the same prompts as human evaluation perform a VLM-based evaluation.

-- **Procedure**:  GPT-4o is prompted to assess model outputs along the following six dimensions:
+- **Procedure**:  Qwen2-VL-72B-Instruct is prompted to assess model outputs along the following six dimensions:
 <small>

 - 1. **Stylistic Consistency**
-  The visual styles of the six clips should remain consistent — including aspects like color tone, lighting, rendering technique, and texture details.
+  the visual styles of frames need to be consistent (e.g., color tone, lighting, rendering technique, texture details)

 - 2. **Entity Consistency**
-  Key characters and objects should retain consistent identity and attributes across all clips.
+  the key characters and objects need to be consistent across frames. (e.g., retain the same attributes and identity)

 - 3. **Background Consistency**
-  Backgrounds and environments should remain visually and semantically consistent across clips.
+  the backgrounds and environments need to be consistent across frames?

 - 4. **Perspective Transition Coherence**
-  Transitions between scenes and camera angles should be smooth and logically aligned.
+  the transitions between camera angles and scenes need to be smooth and logically aligned.

 - 5. **Text Prompt Alignment**
-  The generated video sequence should accurately reflect the meaning and intention of the original text prompt.
+  the frames need to be accurately reflect the content and intent of the original text prompts.prompt.

 - 6. **Visual Plausibility**
-  Overall visual quality should be realistic, with no obvious artifacts, glitches, or implausible elements.
+  is the overall visual quality realistic?
+Are there any noticeable artifacts, glitches, or implausible elements?

 </small>